MicrosoftDocs/azure-docs/articles/azure-monitor/insights/storage-insights-overview.md

 ## View from a storage account

-To access Azure Monitor for VMs directly from a storage account:
+To access VM insights directly from a storage account:

 1. In the Azure portal, select Storage accounts.